qooxdoo/incubator.qx.io.jsonrpc/readme.md

 ## Usage

-This namespace provides an API implementing the [">JSON Remote Procedure Call (JSON-RPC) version 2 specification](https://www.jsonrpc.org/specification).
+This namespace provides an API implementing the [JSON Remote Procedure Call (JSON-RPC) version 2 specification](https://www.jsonrpc.org/specification).

 JSON-RPC v2 is transport-agnostic.
 We provide a high-level